The Parsha in a Nutshell

 - When something happens to us, we have limited information to decide if this is good or bad for our life story.
-We decide based on our own short-term vision and plan for our life.
+We decide based on our own short-term vision and plans for our life.
 But at a later time, when we can reflect on how this event changed our life in the longer term, we can often decide that what originally felt like a bad occurrence was in fact for the best.
-This idea encourages us to be positive and have hope, and to make the best of a bad event, in order to redeem it from being bad.
+This idea encourages us to be positive and have hope, and to make the best of a bad event, in order to redeem from a negative into a positive.

 - If the victim of tragedy continues to focus on their victimhood, they will never be able to move past it and grow beyond their difficult experiences.
 Yosef decides to reframe the way he looks at his life so that he lets go of his victimhood, and regains the agency of his life.
-He does this by understanding how these events pushed him to grow and pushed his life towards his destiny.
-Rabbi Sacks spoke many times about how he learned this lesson, of letting go of victimhood, from Holocaust survivors, and how they rebuilt their lives after the Holocaust.
+He does this by understanding how these events pushed him to grow and nudged his life towards his destiny.
+Rabbi Sacks spoke many times about how he learned this lesson of letting go of victimhood from Holocaust survivors, and how they rebuilt their lives after the Holocaust.

 It Once Happened…

-- He managed to see this as an opportunity, to give and receive love and kindness.
+- He managed to see this as an opportunity to give and receive love and kindness.
 It became a very important and positive experience.
-He was inspired by seeing the people of Gander mobilise to care for thousands of unexpected guests, and he also saw this as his opportunity to care for the needs of the Jews in Gander at that time, and bring them closer to Judaism.
-He turned what felt at first as a negative event into a deeply positive and meaningful one.
+He was inspired by seeing the people of Gander mobilise to care for thousands of unexpected guests, and he also saw this as his opportunity to care for the needs of the Jews in Gander at that time, and was able to bring them closer to Judaism.
+He turned what felt at first like a negative event into a deeply positive and meaningful one.

 Thinking More Deeply